Sahti: In other countries

 A farmhouse ale that in some cases is similar is brewed on the Swedish island of Gotland (known as Gotlandsdricka).
-An even closer relative in terms of flavour is a farmhouse ale known as "koduõlu", brewed on the Estonian islands in the Baltic.
+An even closer relative in terms of flavour is a farmhouse ale known as koduõlu (lit. "home beer"), brewed on the Estonian islands in the Baltic.

 In Estonia one commercial beer is sometimes described as "Estonian sahti", despite actually being an Estonian koduõlu: